AYLIEN/aylien_newsapi_csharp/docs/DefaultApi.md

             var apiInstance = new DefaultApi();

-            var type = "type_example";  // string | This parameter is used for defining the type of autocompletes. var term = "term_example";  // string | This parameter is used for finding autocomplete objects that contain the specified value. var language = "language_example";  // string | This parameter is used for autocompletes whose language is the specified value.
+            var type = type_example;  // string | This parameter is used for defining the type of autocompletes. var term = term_example;  // string | This parameter is used for finding autocomplete objects that contain the specified value. var language = language_example;  // string | This parameter is used for autocompletes whose language is the specified value.
 It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes. (optional)  (default to en) var perPage = 56;  // int? | This parameter is used for specifying number of items in each page. (optional)  (default to 3)

             try